 Curbside disposal like regular household waste is the norm for many families.
+But when dumped in a landfill, Christmas trees contribute to the release of the potent, planet-warming gas methane (CH4).
 In some rural areas, adding the Christmas tree to the backyard burn pile is an option.
 Disposing of Christmas trees this way undoes many of the environmental benefits trees provide while growing.
-Like all trees, Christmas trees remove the climate-warming gas CO2 from the air.
-Burning your tree releases that stored carbon right back to where it came from.
-When dumped in a landfill, Christmas trees are removed from natural systems that can use it for many productive purposes.
-Instead of making your tree a single-use product, keep its benefits going and recycle your Christmas tree.
+Like all trees, Christmas trees remove the other climate-warming gas carbon dioxide (CO2) from the air.
+Burning your tree releases that carbon right back to where it came from.
+On the other hand, returning these trees to a more natural system can make it a gift that keeps on giving by enriching the environment and reducing climate warming emissions.

 Create Fish Habitat

 Woody debris, like fallen trees and limbs, is an important component to aquatic ecosystems.
 It provides food for microorganisms and benefits bigger animals higher up the food chain.
 Small fish will flock to this debris as it provides reliable food, shelter, and safety from predators.
 Humans often remove vegetation when they alter natural areas, so sunken debris isn’t replaced as often as it needs to be to provide consistent habitat.
 Loss of aquatic habitat is a big reason for the region’s salmon decline.
 Learn more about ways to improve stream habitat.

 Since 2011, the Tualatin Valley Chapter of Trout Unlimited has hosted a Christmas tree collection event to support stream restoration projects.
 After pausing the event for the past few years due to the Covid-19 pandemic, Christmas for Coho is returning early January 2023.
 Putting trees in streams and lakes requires more than chucking them into the water.
 Experts choose the location carefully and have methods for ensuring the trees don’t become hazards or float away.